cucumber-attic/website/apps/dynamic/views/_posts/announcing-cucumber-jvm-3-0-0.md

 ## XStream ##

+Cucumber 1.x and 2.x used a library called XStream as a central building block for both data tables and type conversion.

+However the usage of XStream in combination with Cucumber was poorly documented and it did not allow for the use of other Object Mappers (e.g. Jackson) which made it impossible to reuse domain objects.
+As XStream is not compatible with Java 9 it was also problem in long term.

+With the introduction of Cucumber Expressions half of the use case for XStream disappeared.
+It  was not realistic to use both systems next to each other so now was a good time to remove it entirely.

-XStream has been removed from Cucumber.
+As such XStream has been removed from Cucumber.
 This means that `@Delimiter`, `@Format`, `@Transformer`, `@XStreamConverter`, `@XStreamConverters`and any other annotations from XStream will no longer work.
 These must be replaced by `DataTableType` or `ParameterType`.

-Prior to Cucumber Expressions XStream was used internally to handle all conversions from Strings to Objects.
-However the usage of XStream in combination with Cucumber was poorly documented and it didn't allow for the use of other Object Mappers (e.g. Jackson) which made it impossible to reuse domain objects.
-As XStream is not compatible with Java 9 it also problem in term.

-With the introduction of Cucumber Expressions half of the usecase for XStream disapeared.
-It wasn't realistic to use both systems next to each other so now was a good time to remove it entirely.
+We're not providing a migration guide in this blog post.
+If you have a specific question about how to migrate, please [contact us](https://cucumber.io/support) and we'll update the documentation accordingly.

 ## Before and After Step Hooks ##